 Let Amazon help you better navigate your local library

-Such is the lament of an 11 year-old boy who speeds through books like I speed through magazines.
+Such is the lament of a kid who speeds through books like I speed through magazines.
 I've got a quick reader, and his appetite for good material is insatiable.

 I've already discovered the best reading hack of all -- our local library.
 The library has saved us hundreds of dollars on books my son reads in a matter of days, not to mention space and time that would have gone to storing and organizing those books.

 The trick, however, is to find a good source of fresh material and recommendations.
 We live in Portland, Oregon, home of the famed independent bookstore Powell's, always a great source of staff recommendations.
 Our library has good librarians and booklists of all sorts.
-But what has worked best so far is to lean on Amazon's well-built "let us show you other things to buy" functionality.
+But what has worked best so far is to lean on Amazon's well-built "let us show you other things to spend your money on" functionality.

 - We go to Amazon and search for a title my son loves.